This year the Winter Solstice will occur on Dec. 21/22. 2023.

 The Winter Solstice: North and South(opens in new tab)

-Just as the Winter Solstice marks the point in the tilting of Earth’s axis at which it points furthest from the sun, the Summer Solstice marks the point at which our planet has its maximum axial tilt towards our star.
+Just as the Winter Solstice marks the point in the tilting of Earth’s axis at which it points the farthest from the sun, the Summer Solstice marks the point at which our planet has its maximum axial tilt towards our star.

 Think about the imaginary "Earth pole" again.
 If the part extending from the Northern Hemisphere is pointed away from the sun, the part of the pole extending from the Southern Hemisphere points toward our star.